martinrvisser/valkey-audit/README.md

 ### Loading the Module

 Add the following line to your Valkey configuration file or issue a MODULE LOAD command.
+As part of the loadmodule, any of the configuration parameters can be set.
+Examples:

 ```
 loadmodule /path/to/libvalkeyaudit.so
+loadmodule /path/to/libvalkeyaudit.so protocol file /var/log/audit/valkey_audit.log
 ```

 ### Configuring the Module